RobbieJennings/nix-config/docs/nixos-options.md

-Whether to enable enables printing using CUPS\.
+Whether to enable printing using CUPS\.